 We would advise RCN members to check their specific circumstances with the union and obtain written confirmation as to the extent of cover provided.
 The only way to ensure that you have complete protection is to arrange your own Nurses Professional Indemnity Insurance policy which is tailored to your specific needs.

 What Could Happen If You Arrange Incorrect Cover?

-Whilst there is currently no insurance validation process as part of Revalidation wide of a simple declaration, it is the responsibility of each Nurse to ensure that cover is fit for purpose and provides the correct level of protection for you, and your patients or service users.
+While there is currently no insurance validation process as part of Revalidation other than a simple declaration.
+It is the responsibility of each nurse to ensure that cover is fit for purpose and provides the correct level of protection for you, and your patients or service users.

-At any point the NMC may ask for justification to support your insurance purchase and your thought process in terms of ensuring cover adequate for your requirements.
-Should the NMC not deem that cover is appropriate you may find yourself suspended or subject to disciplinary proceedings.
+At any point, the NMC may ask for justification to support your insurance purchase and your thought process in terms of ensuring cover adequate for your requirements.
+Should the NMC deem that your cover is not appropriate, you may find yourself suspended or subject to disciplinary proceedings.

 FREE Insurance Review

 Insync specialises in cover for all types of medical professionals.
 We operate a bespoke scheme for nurses, including nurse practitioners, providing instant quotations and cover.

 Our scheme is fully underwritten by Lloyds of London and is approved to meet the NMC Revalidation process.
 Certificates can be issued immediately allowing instant confirmation of cover.